austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v4.8.2 - work in progress
+    * Updated to peppol-commons 8.7.6
 * v4.8.1 - 2022-04-12
     * Added specific support for `InvoiceTypeCode` mapping of `326`, `386` and `389` from UBL to ebInterface
 * v4.8.0 - 2021-05-03